cncf/tag-security/assessments/README.md

 * [Joint-assessment](guide/joint-assessment.md).
 A hands-on assessment by both the [security reviewers](guide/security-reviewer.md) and the project team that includes parts of the self-assessment and expands to include a more comprehensive consideration of the project's security health.
-This artifact, coupled with self-assessment provide invaluable information for security auditors as well as end-users.
+This artifact, coupled with self-assessment, provides invaluable information for security auditors as well as end-users.
 * Presentation.
-A security focused presentation of the project by the project team,
+A security-focused presentation of the project by the project team,
 * Review the [joint README template](guide/joint-readme-template.md).
-This template is used to create a readme at the end of the joint assessment by the security reviewers to provide a high level summary of the joint assessment.
+This template is used to create a readme at the end of the joint assessment by the security reviewers to provide a high-level summary of the joint assessment.
 It is considered when performing due diligence.

 ### Use of a completed TSSA package

-A finalized TSSA package may be used by the community to assist in the contextual review of a project but are not an endorsement of the security of the project, not a security audit of the project, and do not relieve an individual or organization from performing their own due diligence and complying with laws, regulations, and policies.
+A finalized TSSA package may be used by the community to assist in the contextual review of a project, but is not an endorsement of the security of the project, not a security audit of the project, and does not relieve an individual or organization from performing their own due diligence and complying with laws, regulations, and policies.